devcontainers/devcontainers.github.io/_implementors/contributing.md

 ## <a href="#review-process" name="review-process" class="anchor"> Review process </a>

-We use the following [labels](https://github.com/devcontainers/spec/labels):
+We use the following [labels](https://github.com/devcontainers/spec/labels) in the spec repo:

 - `proposal`: Issues under discussion, still collecting feedback.
 - `finalization`: Proposals we intend to make part of the spec.